jariarkko/arch-model-t/study.md

 # Areas requiring more study {#studysect}

-In addition to the guidelines in ({{guidelinessect}}), we suggest there may be value in further study on the topics balow, with the goal of producing more concrete guidelines.
+In addition to the guidelines in ({{guidelinessect}}), we suggest there may be value in further study on the topics below, with the goal of producing more concrete guidelines.

 1. Isolation:
 Sophisticated users can sometimes deal with adversarial behaviours in